 I understood that intellectually as a young believer in my 20s (I became a Christian as a college freshman).
 But I had never experienced it.

-Everything I was called to and found myself doing went against the grain of the kind of lifestyle that someone of my background and excellent education was expected naturally to ease into.
+Everything I was called to and found myself doing was out-of-step with the kind of lifestyle that someone of my background and excellent education was expected naturally to ease into.